abusedmedia/saveframe/README.md

 ### Run the client

-To run the client file with the browser use a local webserver of your choice (http-server, browser-sync, python SimpleHTTPServer).
+To run the client file with the browser use a local webserver of your choice (http-server, browser-sync, python SimpleHTTPServer, whatever...).